arulhasbi/pma-arul-data-mining/README.md

 # pma-arul-data-mining

-A book recommender system as part of data mining subject
+A book recommender system built with Turi Create